Ashok0/EnderalVREssentials/README.md

 8. Open skyrimprefs.ini and add this text somewhere under the [Particles] section: iMaxDesired=1500 (Tweaks Embers XD)
 9. Open skyrimprefs.ini and add this text somewhere under the [Display] section: bUseTAA = 1 (Fixes menus in Enderal VR; Requires TAA tweaking via VR FPS Stabilizer)
-10. Open skyrimprefs.ini and REPLACE all text under the [LOD] section with the following lines for higher performance (OPTIONAL; Will cause visual pop-in issues):
+10. Open skyrimprefs.ini and REPLACE all text under the [LOD] section with the following lines for higher performance (OPTIONAL; Will cause visual pop-in issues.
+Only recommended for very low end GPUs):

          fLODFadeOutMultObjects=3.0000
          fLODFadeOutMultItems=2.0000